ufgmg/constitution/gmg-constitution.md

     Treasurer shall present a financial statement when requested by the President or Vice-President.

-4. The Secretary shall keep minutes of Game Makers Guild meetings and shall make meeting summaries available to members via electronic means.

-5. The Publicist's purpose is to promote membership growth.
+4. The Publicist's purpose is to promote membership growth.
 The Publicist shall update the Game Makers Guild website, send out newsletters, and oragnize efforts to drive membership.
+The Publicist shall also keep minutes of Game Makers Guild meetings and shall make meeting summaries available to members via electronic means.

 ## Section 2